shivamchoudhary/w4119/hmwk1/README.txt

 Location: Specifies the location of the user_pass.txt file.
 return_status: They specify the various return status for the messages recieved from the Server.
+The orgranization of code is in the following way:
+1) Common.py:-
+>>It contains all the common functions used throughout by Server and Client.
+Also loads the json file ('config.json') and extracts users and password into the dictionary.
+>> It has a recieve and send function which takes care of byte ordering and sends the size of the message len before sending it.
+**Warning: Please make sure that the json is properly formatted before starting the server!!
 <==============================================================================>

 Features:-